pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 `
 ```

+For a list of all features, refer to [Available features](/docs/sdks/rust#available-features).

-Available in features: default, full, subscribe.
+### Available in features

-Behavior and requirements:
+defaultfullsubscribe

-- Opens a TCP socket and listens for messages/events on specified entities.
-Requires subscribe_key at initialization.
+- Opens a TCP socket and streams messages/events for specified entities.
-- New subscribers receive messages after subscribe() completes.
+- Configure with subscribe_key at initialization.
-- You can configure with_retry_policy() to auto-reconnect and attempt to retrieve available messages on disconnect.
+- Use with_retry_policy() to auto-reconnect and attempt retrieval of available messages on disconnect.

 ### Subscription scope

 Two types:
-- Subscription: entity-scoped (for example, a specific channel).
+- Subscription: entity-scoped (for example, a single channel).
-- SubscriptionSet: client-scoped (global across entities added to the set).
-A set can contain one or more subscriptions.

-Event listeners deliver messages, signals, and events; see Event listeners.
+- SubscriptionSet: client-scoped; can include multiple subscriptions.
+One event listener can receive all message types.

 ### Create a subscription

-Entity-level Subscription for a single entity.
+An entity-level `Subscription` allows you to receive messages and events for only that entity for which it was created.

 ```
 `// entity-based, local-scoped